 Occupancy counters and health checks

-Guests and Team Members will have their temperature checked before entering.
+Guests and team members will have their temperature checked before entering.
 Those with a reading of 100.4 degrees or higher will be denied entry.
 There will also be an enhanced air purification system in place.

 Designated smoking areas are available only outside the casino.
 Bottled water will be available for guests on Jack’s Bar + Grill patio.

-Half of the Rivers employees called back
+Half of Rivers’ employees called back

 Rivers Casino Philadelphia General Manager Rob Long said: